nexbit-ml/Laptop-Price-Prediction/README.md

-# Laptop-Price-Prediction

-Here is a **clean, professional, emoji-free README** suitable for GitHub:

----

 # Laptop Price Predictor App

 This project is a Streamlit-based web application that predicts laptop prices using a machine learning model trained on a dataset of approximately 1200 laptops.
 The application allows users to input various laptop specifications and receive an estimated price based on the trained model.